blforce/AlexaType/README.md

 # AlexaType
-A helper package for writing alexa skills in typescript
+A helper package for writing alexa skills in TypeScript.